 Chamonix is situated in a nook between Switzerland and Italy allowing access across all three countries within 45 minutes.
 There is plenty of hiking and mountain biking over both borders and plenty of day trips to take.

-Indulge in an Italian wine and cheese tasting trip; visit Annecy, Geneva, or head through the Mont Blanc tunnel to explore Italy, activities in the Aosta Valley or drive a little further to reach Turin, or even the fashion capital, Milan, less than 3 hrs from Chamonix.
+Indulge in an Italian wine and cheese tasting trip; visit Annecy, Geneva, or head through the Mont Blanc tunnel to explore Italy, activities in the Aosta Valley.
+Or drive a little further to reach Turin, or even the fashion capital, Milan, less than 3 hrs from Chamonix.
 A great day trip can also be to take the train to Martigny.
 How many holidays allow you take in three countries with such ease?!

 => Move on to the second post in the series: Winter